neuroneural/nshor_docker/README.md

 ## Running the Slurm script
 sbatch --array=1-12 submit.sh
+the array number corresponds to the subject number.

 ## More information
 we attempted to keep a log of our activities in #docker-projects slack channel